JackAdams/meteor-transactions2/README.md

 #### In production

-We've been using the first iteration of this package (up to 0.6.x) [babrahams:transactions](https://atmospherejs.com/babrahams/transactions) in a complex production app for two years and it's never given us any trouble.
+We've been using the first iteration of this package (up to 0.6.x which is [babrahams:transactions](https://atmospherejs.com/babrahams/transactions)) in a complex production app for two years and it's never given us any trouble.
 That said, we have a fairly small user base and those users perform writes infrequently, so concurrent writes to the same document are unlikely.
-0.7+ has not been so thoroughly battle-tested.
+0.7+ (`babrahams:transactions2`) has not been so thoroughly battle-tested.

 The production app is [Standbench](http://www.standbench.com), which provides online curriculum housing and management for schools.